Connecting Permutation Equivariant Neural Networks and Partition Diagrams: Characterisation of Permutation Equivariant Linear Layer Functions

-By Theorem \ref{equivbasis}, clearly this map is a surjection for all $k, n \in \mathbb{Z}_{\geq 1}$.
-Also, the kernel of this map, $\Ker(\Phi_{k,n})$, is the $\mathbb{C}$-linear span of those orbit basis elements corresponding to set partitions in $\Pi_{2k}$ which have more than $n$ blocks.
+In classifying the weight matrices that can appear in permutation equivariant neural networks, it is important to note that there is a relationship between $n, k$ and $l$.
+In particular, the number of weights in the weight matrix can depend on $n$.

-Hence, if $n \geq 2k$, the map $\Phi_{k,n}$ is an isomorphism of vector spaces, since a set partition in $\Pi_{2k}$ can have at most $2k$ blocks, and so there are no set partitions with more than $n$ blocks in this case.
+If $n \geq l+k$, we see that the map $\Phi_{k,n}^l$ is an isomorphism of vector spaces.
+This is because an orbit basis diagram in $P_k^l(n)$ can have at most $l+k$ blocks, and so, in this case, there are no orbit basis diagrams with more than $n$ blocks.
+Consequently, the number of weights in the weight matrix does not depend on $n$.

+However, if $n < l+k$, then the map $\Phi_{k,n}^l$ is \textit{not} an isomorphism of vector spaces.
+Indeed, in this case, the kernel of this map is non-trivial, of dimension $\Bell(l+k) - \Bell(l+k,n)$, since it is the $\mathbb{R}$-linear span of the orbit basis diagrams in $P_k^l(n)$ having more than $n$ blocks.
+Consequently, the number of weights in the weight matrix \textit{does} depend on $n$.